AgoraIO-Community/convo-ai-go-server/GUIDE.md

 touch convoai/convoai-service.go
 ```

 Start with importing gin and the `agora-token` library, because we'll need to generate tokens for the agent.
-Then we'll register and setup the agent routes.
-These functions will validate the request before passing them to their respective handlers.
+Then we'll register and set up the agent routes.
+These functions will validate the request before passing it to their respective handlers.

 ```go
 package convoai